Nepherhotep/terevaka/README.md

 terevaka.TKScreen
 ---------

-Two the most important functions of the framework dipToPix and pixToDip.
+Two the most important functions of the framework are dipToPix and pixToDip.
 They convert coordinates from dips to scene and vice versa.

 terevaka.TKScene